 \subsection{Single-neuron statistics}

-Cortical neurons are embedded in a noisy environment.
-In addition to functional input $\iin$, their many presynaptic partners provide them with an effectively stochastic background \citep{ecker2010decorrelated}.
-This background activity leads to stochastic single-neuron behavior \citep{shadlen1998variable}.
-To understand this behavior, we consider a simple LIF neuron model with current-based input synapses (see \meth).
+Cortical neurons are embedded in a noisy environment (\cref{fig:response-function}a).
+In addition to functional input $\iin$, their many presynaptic partners provide them with an effectively stochastic background \cite{ecker2010decorrelated, dold2019stochasticity}.
+This background activity leads to stochastic single-neuron behavior \cite{shadlen1998variable}.
+To understand this behavior, we consider a simple LIF neuron model with current-based input synapses (see \meths{me:models}).
 The neuron receives a large number of background inputs, with firing rates $\nu_i$ and synaptic efficacies $w_i$.
+In line with standard literature, we model this stochastic background input as uncorrelated Poisson spike trains \cite{gerstner2014neuronal}.
 We first consider the free membrane potential $\ufree$ of this neuron, that is, the membrane potential in the hypothetical case that there is no firing threshold.
 The steady-state distribution $\dist(\ufree)$ is well-described by a Gaussian (\cref{fig:response-function}b) with moments

-where $\el$ and $\gl$ are the leak potential and conductance, and $\taum$ and $\taus$ are the membrane and synaptic time constants \citep[][Section 4.3]{Petrovici2016}.
+where $\el$ and $\gl$ are the leak potential and conductance, and $\taum$ and $\taus$ are the membrane and synaptic time constants (see Section 4.3 in \cite{Petrovici2016}).
 Here, $\sum_i$ runs over all background presynaptic partners.
-Note that excitatory and inhibitory inputs (defined by the sign of the synaptic weight $w_i$) can cancel each other out in the mean, but always add up towards the variance of the free membrane potential distribution.
+Note that excitatory and inhibitory inputs (defined by the sign of the synaptic weight $w_i$) can cancel each other out in the mean but always add up towards the variance of the free membrane potential distribution.

-Upon introducing a firing threshold, some portion of the free membrane potential will lie above it, causing the neuron to spike stochastically.
-The shape of the neuronal response function depends strongly on the characteristic time constant of the neuronal membrane.
-Cortical neurons under strong presynaptic bombardment have been shown to operate in a high-conductance regime \citep{destexhe2003high}, which greatly reduces the effective membrane time constant $\taum$.
-Under such conditions, the neuronal response function, that is, its firing rate in response to a constant current $\iin$, (\cref{fig:response-function}c) can be well approximated by a logistic function \citep{Petrovici2016pre}:
+Upon introducing a firing threshold, some portion of the free membrane potential probability density will lie above it, causing the neuron to spike stochastically.
+The shape of the neuronal response function, i.e., the firing rate in response to a constant input current $\iin$, depends strongly on the characteristic time constant of the neuronal membrane.
+Cortical neurons under strong presynaptic bombardment have been shown to operate in a high-conductance regime \cite{destexhe2003high}, which greatly reduces the effective membrane time constant $\taum$.
+Under such conditions, the neuronal response function (\cref{fig:response-function}c) can be well approximated by a logistic function \cite{Petrovici2016pre}: